ulab-uiuc/FusionFactory/README.md

 ### Model-level Fusion

-Run the following command to generate SFT data for model-level fusion.
+You can refer to [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for detailed instructions to start fine-tuning on model-level fusion data.
+Make sure to first clone the LLaMA-Factory repository into the FusionBench directory, and then execute the following commands to generate SFT data for model-level fusion:

 ```bash
 # setting: perf, judge, hybrid, baseline